BuildEmpire/apartment/README.md

 php artisan apartment:make [name of schema/apartment]
 ```
 Important: Apartment names can only start with a letter and may only contain lowercase letters, numbers, or underscores.
+You cannot create a schema named public, as this is the default schema used by PostgreSQL which Lumen uses by default.

 Listing Apartments
 ------------------